 Non-CCP students may wish to travel post-season to Guatemala (the site of Tikal) and/or the Belize Cayes-- typically people spend two days at each.
 For 2019, post-season travel is not included in the schedule or estimated costs.
 Students wishing to participate in post-season travel need to contact us well before the season starts.
 For liability issues, we cannot allow you to change plans while in-country.

 Location: Programme for Belize Conservation and Management Area, Belize, Central America (see Location page)

 Academic Credit: Taking the field school for academic credit is not required.
 Credit students and non-credit volunteers receive the same instruction and have the same general field experiences.
-However, for those students interested, the course is listed for up to 9 credits through the University of Texas at Austin (there is no credit option from the Community College of Philadelphia for 2019).
+However, for those students interested, the course is listed for up to 9 credits through the University of Texas at Austin (there may not be a credit option from the Community College of Philadelphia for 2020).
 Costs differ for both the amount of credits taken and in-state and out-of-state tuition, so please contact the Project Director if you are interested in participating in the field school for academic credit.